 And last, firms in online industries have sufficient market power that any attempt by users to take some surplus for themselves, either by refusing to share data, or by wanting compensation for it, can be blocked.
-Government intervention in creating control rights for users and a system in which they can express their preferences - share everything, share nothing - will be required for any change.
-Those control rights will include permitting licensed intermediaries to collect and monetize personal data in accordance with user permissions; reserving the right use the internet anonymously without any collection of personal data collection; prohibit particular uses of data as the regulator learns about possible harms; and prohibiting any firm or person other than a licensed intermediary from monetizing personal data or purporting to exercise any control over their use.
+Government intervention to create control rights for users and a system in which they could express their preferences-from sharing everything to sharing nothing-is required for any change.
+Those control rights include permitting licensed intermediaries to collect and monetize personal data in accordance with user permissions; reserving the right to use the internet anonymously without any collection of personal data collection; prohibiting particular uses of data as the regulator learns about possible harms; and prohibiting any firm or person other than a licensed intermediary from monetizing personal data or purporting to exercise any control over their use.27